postech-group-38/tech-challenge/README.md

   * ESLint, prettier
   * MongoDb for VS code
   * Docker
-  * VScode nvm switcher > This project use .nvmrc file to automaticaly use correct node version
+  * VScode nvm switcher > This project use .nvmrc file to automaticaly use required node version

 ## Installation